 - Ask your insurance provider what the policy doesn’t cover.
 Every insurance policy lists perils that are not covered, known as “exclusions”.
 Ask your insurance provider to explain the exclusions in your policy at the outset, which will save you the stress and frustration of discovering them after you incur damage or a loss.

 - Consider bundling several policies with one insurance carrier.
 There may be value in bundling several policies with one insurance carrier.
 If you’re looking to insure multiple vehicles or obtain multiple types of business insurance (like liability, property, and cyber risk), then you may want to find a single insurance provider who carries multiple products — they may be able to offer you multi-policy discounts or loyalty programs.

 - Review your insurance needs on a yearly basis.
 As your needs evolve, so will your insurance policy.
 Maybe you’ve acquired a new vehicle since you got auto insurance for your primary vehicle, or perhaps you began to operate a small business out of your home.
 When you’ve made a change, it’s important to consider whether your policy needs to adapt to new risk exposures.
 Keep in touch with your insurance provider or broker to stay on top of your insurance needs.

 - Take measures to minimize risk and prevent loss.
 Risk management can go a long way in helping you stay protected.
 If you own a home, consider performing seasonal maintenance checks.
-If you have a home-based business, consider improving your digital defences to better protect against cybercrime.
-Good planning and the right protection can help you stay ahead of risk in your day-to-day operations.
+If you have a home-based business, consider improving your digital defenses to better protect against cybercrime.
+Good planning and the right business insurance policy can help you stay ahead of risk in your day-to-day operations.

 Team up with the experts